rileyCowling/cuddly-guacamole/server/README.md

 ///////////////////////////////////////////////

 //Run the following commands to log onto our EC2 instance
-// I think you can copy the key and just make sure you are located in the right directory
+//copy/download key to your computer and make sure you are located in the right directory

 $ chmod 400 513_project_key.pem